leoVolk/Galaxy-Generator/README.md

 ## Setup and customization

+As of now, you wont find working UI elements as I started to use a paid asset for these, so there will be missing imgages.

 You will find a working galaxy generation in the SampleScene.
 Every customizable option is seen in the ```GalaxyGenerator``` component of the galaxy gameObject.
 To customize planets, satellites and solar systems, please refer to their corresponding prefab in the Prefabs folder.